jcundill/streeto/Overview.md

 ##### Overall Score

 How good StreetO thinks the leg is.
 Scores are decimal values between 0 and 1.
-1 is a prefect score.
+1 is a perfect score.

 #### Score Details Section

-The score details section shows the individual scores for the various features of the leg.
+The 'Score Details' section shows the individual scores for the various features of the leg.

 ##### Leg Length Score

 How well this leg is scored based on its length.
-In the example above, the leg is scored quite low because it is longer than the max individual leg length set in [Settings and Preferences](./SettingsAndPreferences.md).
+In the example above, the leg is scored quite low because it is longer than the max individual leg length set in [Settings and Preferences](./SettingsAndPreferences.md#max-leg-distance).

 ##### Leg Complexity Score